 BU 21003 PERSONAL FINANCE - The course is a study of money management from the viewpoint of the individual.
 Emphasis will be given to the wise allocation of personal resources in relation to the following: budgeting, taxes, banking, consumer credit and protection, insurance, housing, investments, retirement, and estate planning.
-Prerequisite: CP 02023 Fundamentals of Language and CP 02032 Fundamentals of Language Lab or a score of 83 on COMPASS Reading or 19 on ACT Reading.
-Recommended Prerequisite: MA 14093 Mathematical Applications for Business or CP 04023 Fundamentals of Algebra.
+Prerequisite: CP 02023 Fundamentals of Language and CP 02032 Language Lab or a score of at least 80 on COMPASS Writing or 19 on ACT English.
+Recommended Prerequisite: MA 14093 Mathematical Applications for Business or CP 04033 Fundamentals of Algebra II.

 BU 21013 BUSINESS STATISTICS - This is a statistical methods course covering the collection, analysis, and presentation of data for business purposes.
 Also, includes the study of averages and dispersions, sampling, statistical inference, probability, tests of hypotheses, estimation, regression and correlation.
-Prerequisite: Grade "C" or better in MA 14043 College Algebra.
+Prerequisite: Grade "C" or better in MA 14043 College Algebra or MA 14093 Math Applications for Business or MA 14113 Math Applications for Manufacturing.
+This course is offered in the classroom in the spring semester and over the Internet in the summer session.